Skip to main content

 Within the last two decades, chemotherapy treatment options have expanded from one single drug to a menu of options that offer patients more life, more care, more hope.

-• Multidisciplinary clinic (MDC) at Lehigh Valley Cancer Institute
+Multidisciplinary clinic (MDC) at Lehigh Valley Topper Cancer Institute

 There is so much new pancreatic cancer research happening at this very moment including new chemotherapy drugs, targeted therapies, immunotherapy, and drug combinations.
-Patients at the Cancer Institute can participate in clinical trials through NCI Community Oncology Research Program (NCORP), as well as clinical trials available at Memorial Sloan Kettering through the Memorial Sloan Kettering Cancer Alliance.
+In partnership with Jefferson and Jefferson University, eligible patients can participate in clinical trials through NCI Community Oncology Research Program (NCORP).
 We also have many other pharmacology and investigator initiated trials, as well.

 At the Cancer Institute, you will receive superior medical care and practical help for you and your family during treatment and recovery.
 You will be treated with respect, kindness and compassion.